alexander-kastil/angular-basics/labs/L1-fundamentals/readme.md

 - [Presenter](/demos/03-fundamentals/ng-fundamentals/src/app/demos/samples/persons)

-At the moment do not use Angular Material.
-Just put the `input`-tags into `div`-tags.
 You might also have to import [FormsModule](https://angular.io/guide/frequent-ngmodules) into `app.module.ts` in order to use the `ngModel` directive in `food-edit.component.html`

 Implement `Select` and `Delete` in the list and `Save` in the edit component.